Setting Up PayPal Payment Method

 Webhooks

-Webhooks are how ProfilePress communicates with PayPal.
-To add the appropriate webhook endpoints in your PayPal application, go to your App settings page, scroll to the “LIVE WEBHOOKS” section and click the “Add Webhook” button.
+ProfilePress communicates with PayPal using webhooks.
+To add the appropriate webhook endpoints to your PayPal application, go to your App settings page, scroll to the “LIVE WEBHOOKS” section, and click the “Add Webhook” button.

 Enter your website webhook URL.
 You can get and copy the Webhook URL from the Webhook Setup section of the ProfilePress PayPal settings page, which is usually https://example.com/?ppress-listener=paypal.